Gaumont: History

-Struck by mounting debts in the early 1930s and the effects of the Great Depression, Gaumont declared bankruptcy in 1935.
-In 1937, the studio ceased production and operated only as a theater and distribution company.
-The company was purchased by the French corporation Havas in 1938, was renamed Société Nouvelle des Etablissements Gaumont, and reopened its film production studio.
-During the later years of World War II, Gaumont was affected by the financial ruin of France's economy as well as the physical destruction of its facilities.
-The company ceased production until 1947.
 During that time, Gaumont partnered with Compagnie Parisienne de Location de Films to produce and distribute films and co-marketed together, until CPLF was renamed to Gaumont Distribution.
 However, the global interest in French New Wave films in the 1950s, as well as the permissiveness within French films (e.g., nudity), allowed French productions to successfully compete against an American cinema that was still burdened by conservative moral codes.
 The period was to see the return to prominence of Gaumont Studios.